UTI in Dogs: Causes, Symptoms, and Treatment

 While rare, the bacteria can enter the bloodstream of dogs affected by UTIs, resulting in sepsis, a life-threatening condition.

 We’ll start with a physical examination and ask a few questions about your dog.
-This includes its behavior, urination patterns, and any recent changes in routine or health.
+Our vets will assess your dog's symptoms, bladder, and kidneys.

 For the symptoms, we’ll check your dog’s abdomen to get an idea of your dog’s bladder condition.
 We’ll also take note of any swelling, discharge, or inflammation.

 The main diagnostic test for UTI in dogs is a urinalysis.
-Here, we collect a sample of your dog’s urine and assess its physical characteristics and chemical composition.
+From the urine sample, we'll check for red and white blood cells.

 If we suspect a canine UTI, then we will send a sample for a culture and sensitivity test.
 This test helps us identify the type of bacteria that has caused the infection and allows us to determine the most effective antibiotics for it.